grahamg/ai-git/README.md

 1. One branch per feature/task
 2. Clear documentation of changes
 3. Regular commits for trackability
-4. Clean merges to master
+4. Clean merges to main

 ## Troubleshooting